-Accessibility to local services and facilities Red Amber Green No core services within One to three core services Four or more core services 800m/10 minutes walking within 800m/10 minutes within 800m/10 minutes distance of the site walking distance of the site walking distance of the site
+Accessibility to local services and facilities Red Amber Green No core services within One to three core services Four or more core services 800m/10 minutes walking within 800m/10 minutes within 800m/10 minutes distance of the site in town walking distance of the site in walking distance of the site in centres, 1,200m elsewhere and town centres , 1,200m town centres, 1,200m 2,000m for school access and elsewhere and 2,000m for elsewhere and 2,000m for employment or no ability to school access and employment school access and employment provide/ fund appropriate new core services.

 Accessibility of a site to local services and facilities by means other than the car - and the extent to which development might provide new services or enhance sustainable accessibility to existing ones - are important considerations in determining the suitability of a site for development.
 They will also have a bearing on market attractiveness, for example the proximity of a site to local schools.
+The Institute of Highways and Transportation recommend a distance of 800m in town centres and 1,200 elsewhere..
+The CIHT also recommends that 2,000m is an acceptable walking distance for school access and employment.
+Within the HMA and across the districts there are many different townscapes and streetscapes across urban and rural areas and this should be reflected in the assessment.
 In assessing sites against this measure, accessibility to the following core services will be considered: